maxadamo/tiny_nas/README.md

 ## Limitations

-It is untested on Ubuntu/Debian, but I foresee only one possible problem.
+While it is untested on Ubuntu/Debian, I cannot think of any problem that can happen (I provided already different package names based on the OS family)
-Perhaps the configuration files should be placed on a different location (please let me know if this is the case).
+Please let me know if you have issues with Debian/Ubuntu.

 ## Development